 Simply put, term life insurance is good for a pre-determined amount of time.
 When the term is up the policy is renewable, but the rate will be higher.
-Term policies are usually inexpensive compared to permanent policies.
+Term life policies are usually inexpensive compared to permanent policies.
 Term life insurance is the better financial choice for 98% of families.

 Permanent life insurance includes universal life insurance and whole life insurance.
 It’s good for the entire life of the insured person, and has a cash accumulation value as well as a death benefit.
 This type of policy costs more, but is also more versatile.
+Check out this article on understanding whole life insurance for more information on these policies.

 Permanent life insurance policies will almost always have a higher premium cost than term life insurance policies — around 20X as much for the same amount of coverage.
 Much depends on the insured person’s age and health status.
 In general, term life insurance is the least expensive option.